akouz/HBus/README.md

   * TopicName is UTF-8 string less than 64 bytes long

 Typically nodes are pre-programmed with TopicNames, but all TopicIds set to 0.
-After power-up nodes request TopicId for every TopicName thay have.
+After power-up nodes request TopicId for every TopicName they have.
 If there is no answer, nodes propose a TopicId derived from their NodeId:

   * TopicId = (NodeId << 5) | TopicIndex